Jakob-98/sites/gatsbytes/content/blog/2024-05-08-learnings-ingesting-millions-pages-rag-azure.md

 One of the major pillars of the engagement was the milestone to index ~200k documents within 7 days, while chunking, embedding and enriching the search index items.
 A final run involving roughly 230k documents (about 8 million chunks) took just over five days to complete given the customer constraints (on a single AKS pod, limited only by a single embeddings deployment).

-The list below are subjective.
+The list below is subjective.
 Your mileage may vary.

 ## Ingestion abstracted/high level architecture